Get a 20% discount from our partners! Discount code will get added automatically when you submit the form.

 First, the cost depends on where you're sending a car to.
 Depending on the route and port, it'll cost less if you're hauling it to a country near the USA.

-It also depends on how you're hauling it and how long it spends in storage at ports on either side.
+It also depends on how you're hauling it and how long it is stored at ports on either side.
 The weather and time also factor in because finding room for your car during Christmas is almost impossible.

 Factors Affecting Delivery Costs